Plant Room – MVHR

 Heat Exchanger Cleaning

-While not strictly necessary if filters have been changed on a regular basis, the heat exchanger should be washed every five years or so.
+While not strictly necessary if filters have been changed on a regular basis, some people recommend the heat exchanger should be washed every five years or so.

 Miscellaneous Notes